-… And we’re back!
-I know it’s been a few weeks since I’ve done a cleaning tip.
-Sometimes life gets crazy, and finishing up the One Room Challenge was just that… crazy.
 Today, I thought I’d address a question I got from a reader awhile back, and that’s, “How do you clean a microfiber couch?”
-It does seem that microfiber couches can look stained and worn, and much of that is because water actually stains microfiber; and water is the one innocent beverage we let our kids carry around without worry.
+Microfiber couches can sometimes look stained and worn, and much of that is because water actually stains microfiber; and water is the one innocent beverage we let our kids carry around without worry.
 So, let get that microfiber couch clean.

 Here’s What You’ll Need to Clean A Microfiber Couch